7 Ways to Up Your Back-to-School Marketing Game

-This year, spending for back-to-school and college supplies is expected to reach $83.6 billion, up from $75.8 billion in 2016, according to the National Retail Federation.
+This year, spending for back-to-school and college supplies is expected to reach $82.8 billion, nearly last year’s $83.6 billion, according to the National Retail Federation.
 Not only is a lot of money being spent, it’s being spent across a variety of retailers, from department stores to local businesses.

 To make sure customers think of you when they start their back-to-school shopping, we recommend executing a fun marketing campaign or offering an eye-catching promotion.
 And remember that even though back-to-school is a retailer’s game, it doesn’t mean you can’t get in on the action if you own another type of business like a restaurant, coffee shop, or salon.

 Here are some ideas to get started:

 Email marketing software that turns occasionals into regularsGet Started

 Shortly before classes are back in session, invite shoppers to represent their school by wearing t-shirts, jackets, hoodies — anything with their school’s name, colors, or logo.
 You could offer a discount for people showing their pride, or enter everyone who buys something in a drawing for a store gift card.

 No one is excited to do homework, but having new supplies and a cool desk area definitely helps.
 If you own a boutique that sells items like stationery and decorative accessories, invite your Pinterest and Instagram followers to post photos of their kids’ homework stations that include at least one item from your shop.